JojiiOfficial/Triplink/README.md

 # Usage

 Create a config file to store the data.
 Every report/update will go to the given server.<br>
+<b>Note:</b> Don't use the same config file for multiple reporter instances
 ```
 # twreporter createConfig -f /var/log/Tripwire21 -t <token> -r <https://a-serv.er>
 ```